The ‘Great Eight’ are the Great Barrier Reef’s living icons – the creatures at the top of everyone’s ‘must see’ list when they visit the Reef.

 Once the eggs, which are laid very close to, or even under the sea anemone, have been fertilised by the male, it is the male that is responsible for looking after them.
 Indeed, he spends up to 2 weeks fanning the eggs to help they develop.

 Think you know your different Clownfish?
-Check your Fish ID skills here.
+Check your clownfish ID skills here.

 Six of the world’s seven species of sea turtles are found in the waters around our Great Barrier Reef with the green turtle being the most common.
 It’s really quite strange that we find turtles so endearing, as they are actually just cold blooded reptiles: they breathe air, but live in water, and so have to come onto dry land to lay their eggs.

 By some still little understood method, pregnant female turtles return to the beach where they first hatched to lay their own eggs.
-Obviously, male turtles have worked this out, and hang out around the beaches regularly use around mating season.
+Male turtles have worked this out, and hang out around the beaches regularly used around mating season.
 But how do they all know when it’s mating season?
 Temperature!

-So that’s what happens next, the female hauls herself up the beach, digs a hole and lays up to a 100 eggs in a clutch before covering it over and dragging herself back down into the water, only to return a couple of weeks later to repeat the process over again.
+So that’s what happens next, the female hauls herself up the beach, digs a hole and lays sometimes over 100 eggs in a clutch before covering it over and dragging herself back down into the water, only to return a couple of weeks later to repeat the process.

-Our Great Barrier Reef is home to a great variety of sharks, ranging from small, bottom-dwelling sharks, like wobbegongs, to larger types, like tiger, hammerhead and even the biggest shark of all – the whale shark.
-Around the reefs themselves, the most commonly seen sharks, are not surprisingly, the reef sharks – the black tipped, white tipped and grey reef sharks.
+The Great Barrier Reef is home to a great variety of sharks, ranging from small, bottom-dwelling sharks, like wobbegongs and epaulette (walking) sharks, to larger types, like leopard, tiger, hammerhead and even the biggest shark of all – the whale shark.
+Around the reefs themselves, the most commonly seen sharks, are not surprisingly, reef sharks – black tip, white tip and grey reef sharks.

 So what’s shark-sex like?
 It’s a pretty rough affair – especially for the females.
 In common with mantas, the male has claspers, one of which needs to be inserted into the female for a few minutes.
 But to do that, the male needs to get a purchase – so how do you think he does that?
 By a generous amorous bite around the gill area.
 Ouch!